-The Research and Statistic's Division of the Industrial Commission of Arizona, in cooperation with the U.S. Department of Labor, Bureau of Labor Statistics (BLS), annually conducts the Census of Fatal Occupational Injuries (CFOI) and Survey of Occupational Injuries and Illnesses (SOII).
+The Research and Statistic's Division of the Industrial Commission of Arizona, in cooperation with the U.S. Department of Labor, Bureau of Labor Statistics ("BLS"), annually conducts the Census of Fatal Occupational Injuries ("CFOI") and Survey of Occupational Injuries and Illnesses ("SOII").
 The CFOI covers all fatal injuries determined to be work-related according to the CFOI criteria, regardless of industry or regulatory coverage of the establishment.
-Each fatality must be substantiated by two independent sources, including but not limited to death certificates, workers' compensation reports, newspaper articles, medical examiners' reports, etc.
+Each fatality must be substantiated by two independent sources, which include death certificates, workers' compensation reports, newspaper articles or medical examiners' reports.

-The Survey of Occupational Injuries and Illnesses is sent out to random employers throughout Arizona from selected industry types used by the North American Industry Classification System (NAICS).
-Employers are requested to provide work-related injury and illness information, pertaining to the OSHA Forms 300 and 300A.
-In the more severe cases, requests will be made to obtain additional detailed information relative to that particular injury or illness.
+The Survey of Occupational Injuries and Illnesses is sent out to random employers throughout Arizona from selected industries using the North American Industry Classification System ("NAICS").
+Employers are requested to provide work-related injury and illness information from the OSHA Forms 300 and 300A.
+In cases involving a more severe injury, additional detailed information will be requested for that particular injury or illness.

-States are responsible for data collection, follow-up and coding for both the Census of Fatal Occupational Injuries and Survey of Occupational Injuries and Illnesses.
+States are responsible for data collection, follow-up, and coding for both the Census of Fatal Occupational Injuries and Survey of Occupational Injuries and Illnesses.
 The survey also requires employers to report the annual average number of employees and total hours worked for all employees.
-This information is used by the Bureau of Labor Statistics to provide National, Regional and State labor statistics.
+This information is used by the Bureau of Labor Statistics to provide National, Regional, and State labor statistics.